-When I first started blogging as I love gardening I told myself why I don’t I write something about gardening?
-Gosh how little I knew!!
+Here is a blog post on the downside of gardening… combating green cabbage caterpillar.
+When I first started blogging as I love gardening, I asked myself, why don’t I write something about gardening?
+Gosh, how little I knew!!
 There are some amazing blogs out there on gardening then one my journey.
-I found a great facebook group called Gardening Hints and Tips UK It’s a great group lots of members on hand to help you with gardening do’s and don’t.
+I found a great Facebook group called Gardening Hints and Tips UK It’s a great group lots of members on hand to help you with gardening do’s and don’t.
 Indeed I would of course take the advise with a pinch of salt.
-However it just saves time searching on google looking for the right and correct information.

 I don’t monetize in any of the links I put here.
 I just post the links that I find useful and hopefully it will help in return.